pongstylin/tactics/README.md

 You may locally host image and audio resources.
 For example, download and unzip the sprite JSON files from [here](https://tactics.taorankings.com/sprites.zip) to the "/static/sprites" directory.
 Then set the "SPRITE\_SOURCE" in the ".env" file to "/sprites/".
 Not all image and audio resources are currently included in the zip, but the few exceptions will eventually be incorporated.

 If you wish to use HTTPS for local development, be sure to set "secure=true" in the `.env` file.
-Also, install the `mkcert` tool and install the certificate authority and either use or replace the generated `localhost.pem` and `localhost-key.pem` files in the `config` directory.
+Also, install the `mkcert` tool and install the certificate authority and a certificate for `localhost` such that `localhost.pem` and `localhost-key.pem` files are placed in the `config` directory.
 This is useful for testing OAuth and PWA installations.

 ## Contributing
 Pull requests are encouraged.
 For major changes, please open an issue first to discuss what you would like to change.